makerdao/community/governance/polls/Atlas Edit Weekly Cycle Proposal - September 16, 2024.md

 A brief summary of this Atlas Edit has been provided by the proposal author and is shown below:

-- *Updates GSM delay exception for Smart Burn Engine based on request from BA Labs.
+- *Updates [GSM delay exception for Smart Burn Engine](https://sky-atlas.powerhouse.io/#A.1.8.2.2.8_Smart_Burn_Engine_Breaker_Exception-d82f2eb4-fe8b-4bc0-827e-9e3f859118b5|0db30758e055352c) based on a request from BA Labs.
 (This update has also been reviewed/approved by Ephy).*
-- *Adds exemption for the Facilitator anonymity requirement for Ecosystem based on discussion with Governance Facilitators.*
+- *Adds exemption for the Facilitator anonymity requirement for Ecosystem, based on discussion with Governance Facilitators.*
 - *Makes minor updates to language in some places to incorporate initial feedback on Atlas v2.*

 ## Outcomes